nishantdharav09/LandslideAI/README.md

 # 🌍 LandslideAI

-LandslideAI is an AI/ML project for detecting possible landslide areas from geospatial images and showing the risk level.
+LandslideAI is an AI/ML project developed to detect possible landslide areas from geospatial images and show the risk level.

-This project was developed as a student project to learn and apply **Machine Learning, Deep Learning and Web Development**.
+This project was developed as a student project to learn and apply **AI, Machine Learning, Deep Learning and Web Development**.

 ## 📌 Features